dfeddon/choomba-android-rhuz/README.md

 choomba-android-rhuz
 ====================

-Tower of Rhuz developed on the Choomba AS3 mobile-optimized engine.
+AS3 gaming framework developed on the Choomba AS3 mobile-optimized engine.